omotayo-alade/EDA-NMIS-Education-Facility/README.md

 # EDA-NMIS-Education-Facility

-This projects is an exploratory data analysis of Nigeria MDGs Information System (NMIS) education facility data..
+This project is an exploratory data analysis of Nigeria MDGs Information System (NMIS) education facility data..

 ## Table of Contents
 * [Installation](#Installation)